Creator

 Description

-Image of three rows of men and women sitting and standing in a church, fabric wrapped on the railing.
-No date given.
+Image of three rows of men and women sitting and standing in a church, fabric wrapped on the railing. undated.
 One of 156 black and white photographs by R. Lee Thomas, an African American photographer active in the early twentieth century in the southern United States.
 Thomas’ work provides photographic documentation of southern black social life, primarily religious and labor groups, circa 1946-1949.
 The majority of the photographs depict groups from Birmingham, Alabama, and adjacent areas.
 His imprint contains the caption: Made by R. Lee Thomas, Mound Bayou, Mississippi, The Oldest Negro Town in America.

 EWI689 A4 2569.jpg (840 kB)